Climate change and agriculture in the United States: Extreme weather

 The predicted higher incidence of extreme weather events will have an increasing influence on agricultural productivity.
 Extremes matter because agricultural productivity is driven largely by environmental conditions during critical threshold periods of crop and livestock development.
 Improved assessment of climate change effects on agricultural productivity requires greater integration of extreme events into crop and economic models.

 Changes in precipitation patterns can cause dry periods to lengthen and rain to become heavier, even in the same area.
 On one hand, there is an increase in flooding, which can destroy crops and livestock, pollute water, and damage infrastructure.
 On the other hand, drought can impact the water supply and increase the risk of wildfires.

-Human impact on agricultural vulnerability
+Human actions on agricultural vulnerability

-The vulnerability of agriculture to climatic change is strongly dependent on the responses taken by humans to moderate the effects of climate change.
+Comprehensive, preventative measures and the implementation of regenerative practices by farmers and producers can greatly reduce the vulnerability of agriculture to climatic change.

-Changes in crop and livestock viability are forcing the farmers to find better choices of crops and animals, capable of adaption to temperature changes and water availability.
-This means farmers are obliged to make new investments and re-learn new practices.
-And as the farmers are coping with the new transformations, they are facing new threats such as diseases, pets, insects.
+As certain crops and breeds of livestock become less productive and viable due to climate change induced shifts in weather patterns and nutrient availability, farmers must find more resilient alternatives, capable of adaption to temperature changes and water availability.
+This means farmers are obliged to make new investments and learn new practices to ensure their properties and operations remain profitable and productive.
+And as the farmers are coping with the new transformations, they are also facing new threats in the form of new and more dangerous diseases, pets, insects.

 Role of the US Department of Agriculture

-A "USDA Science Blueprint" released in February 2020 focuses on areas from "soil health to weather impacts on agriculture to data collection, and specifically mentions climate change."

-A leader at the Union of Concerned Scientists commented, "It is refreshing to see the USDA under Secretary Perdue—who has previously denied the reality of climate change—acknowledging that agriculture is a contributor to climate change, can also be part of the solution, and must adapt in any case."